apache/spark/docs/sql-migration-guide.md

             yes
           </td>
           <td>
             For tables, please use the USING clause to specify it.
+Once set, it can't be changed.
           </td>
         </tr>
         <tr>